Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Heat-trace asymptotic expansions

-However, in case $i=j$, asymptotics of $\widetilde{G}_N^{-1}(\zeta)$ in Proposition \ref{LK} is different and hence Theorem \ref{main} states $t^0$ expansion, different from the expansion for $i\neq j$, in contrast to (\cite{Moo:THK}, Theorem 8.2) which still asserts a heat trace expansion of order $t^{(\nu_i+\nu_j)/2}$.
+However, in case $i=j$, asymptotics of $\widetilde{G}_N^{-1}(\zeta)$ in Proposition \ref{LK} is different and hence Theorem \ref{main} yields the leading order $0$, different from the expansion for $i\neq j$, in contrast to (\cite{Moo:THK}, Theorem 8.2) which erroneously asserts a heat trace expansion of order $(\nu_i+\nu_j)$.